Slate Digital Infinity EQ Blog Cover Image

 Final Thoughts

-This EQ is absolutely amazing and is truly the Swiss army knife of digital EQ plugins.
-It has everything you could want from precision edits to advanced mid/side controls.
+The Slate Digital Infinity EQ is absolutely amazing and is truly the Swiss army knife of digital EQ plugins.
+With its lightning fast intuitive workflow, multiple bands, advanced mid/side controls, and precision editing, you will achieve the sound you are looking for in seconds.
 On top of that, the EQ actually sounds great!
 I know there are many other amazing digital EQ plugins out there today such as the Fab Filter and Ozone, but I think the Slate Digital Infinity EQ has them beat.
-Definitely go and pick up this EQ up and your mixes and masters will thank you!
+Definitely go and pick this EQ up and your mixes and masters will thank you!

 CLICK HERE to get the Slate Digital Infinity EQ